 COSTUME DESIGNER Ulf Brauner

-Great Open Eyes is a new chamber opera by composer Manuel Zwerger and librettist/director Carmen C. Kruse that combines themes from Ibsen’s Little Eyolf with first-hand community accounts to explore the themes of grief and child loss.
+Great Open Eyes is a new chamber opera by composer Manuel Zwerger, librettist Penda Diouf and director Carmen C. Kruse that combines themes from Ibsen’s Little Eyolf with first-hand community accounts to explore the themes of grief and child loss.
 In an immersive, intimate world with a concentric stage designed for a black box or sight-specific space, three singers, one child, and 36 musicians offer its surrounding audience a unique scenic and acoustic experience that cuts right to the core of this human emotional journey.

 CARMEN C. KRUSE, Co-Artistic Director